10 Best Business Process Automation Tools for 2026

 Pricing: Workato offers usage-based pricing tailored to your workflow volume and integration needs.
 No public pricing; plans are quote-based.

 Sometimes, off-the-shelf business process automation tools won’t cut it.
-Maybe your workflows are too unique, your industry too niche, or your systems too integrated to rely on third-party platforms alone.
-In these cases, building your own custom BPA tool gives you full control over how automation fits into your business.
+Maybe your workflows are too unique, your industry too regulated, or your systems are too integrated to rely on third-party platforms alone.

 Of course, developing your own tool doesn’t mean going it alone.
-The most successful outcomes happen when you partner with a high-performing development team that collaborates with you.
-Not just on the build, but on the process strategy behind it.
-That means working with a team that digs into your business, understands your operations, and helps you prioritize what to automate first for the greatest ROI.
+The best outcomes happen when you partner with a development team that understands both the technology and the operational strategy behind automation.

 Ready to build your own BPA tool?
 Learn more about our business process automation service.